How to Navigate the Experience of Miscarriage, Stillbirth, or Infertility

 A few months later, Heather’s doctor wrote us a letter, revealing she went through the same experience with her own baby girl shortly after us.
 She said she drew on our experience to aid her.
 So what I’m saying is that God uses these experiences for a purpose.
 If you don’t believe in God, start believing in Him.
 He is there; He has a plan and a purpose for all things.
 Otherwise, take comfort in knowing you can be someone else’s strength.

-If you experience loss or infertility with your spouse, don’t be fooled: men can feel hurt too—not physically, like her, but deep down, especially when it affects your faith.
+If you experience pregnancy loss or infertility with your spouse, don’t be fooled: men can feel hurt too—not physically, like her, but deep down, especially when it affects your faith.
+It’s an incredibly difficult time.
 For me, I bottled up my feelings in the name of having faith.
 It was like I was treading water with an anchor tied to my ankle.
 But what hurts more in these situations is that your wife is hurting so much, and you can’t fix it.

 For her sake and yours, talk about it.
 Listen to music that breaks you down.
 Pray together.
 Cry a bit, feel it.
 Hold each other.
 Grieve the loss of your little one.
 Don’t blame yourself or your wife.
 Lead your wife through this—don’t skirt around it.
 Get outside; swing an axe at logs for an hour.
 Go on a hike.
 Nature was healing for us, and the physical activity helped burn off the pain a bit.
 Lastly, remember that we don’t control this.
 Leave it in the hands of the Creator.